-Black line at gumline
+Black line at gum line

 This Chicago Northshore resident complained as a new patient that her recently done crowns did not match her natural teeth nor each other.
 The floss would shred when used around her dentistry and the gums would bleed.
 Knowing that bleeding is not normal, she felt that her dentistry did not fit well.
-Her gums were receeding from around the crowns one year after placement.
+Her gums were receding from around the crowns one year after placement.
 Some of her new crowns had black lines at the gumline.
 She dreamed of having a pretty white smile and wanted her dentistry to be easy to clean.

 The patient elected to have new dentistry (veneers, crowns or bridges) done to replace or cover over and reshape all of her upper teeth.
 Our patients have the opportunity to decide how they want their porcelain to look.
 This patient wanted a bright and white look with less variation in color going from the gum to the edges of her teeth.
 Translucency in natural teeth often is what creates this variation.
 These restorations were done without translucency at the patient's request.

-Black lines at the gumline of crowns
+Fix Dark Line at the edge of PFM crowns

-The metal of the crown is exposed.
-The average porcelain fused to metal crown made by a below average or average dentist will have metal extending almost to its border / edge, called the margin.
-A small amount of metal extends beyond the porcelain.
-Porcelain masks most of the underlying metal but not at the edge.
+The average PFM crown will have metal at its border.
+It is the gray metal showing that is so unattractive.
+The porcelain does not cover the ugly metal edge.
 A higher quality dentist will pay extra for the dental technician (who actually makes the crown) to cut back the metal margin and bake a special “margin porcelain” to seal the crown.
-This is called a “porcelain butt joint margin”.
-The gray metal is never visible on the parts of the crown that could be seen in a smile.
+When the edge of the crown is all porcelain, it will be far more attractive.